Surfing-Chef/Bourbon-WP/README.md

 > **TOO SAD!** I can't believe LuckyPeach.com is done May 1.
 And just as heart-breaking is the last publication occurs this fall.

 ## ***TODO***
-~~- Add meta tags to header - [Social Graph Object](http://ogp.me/)~~
+- Create a bookmarks page template to display my bookmarks as links ~~- Add meta tags to header - [Social Graph Object](http://ogp.me/)~~
 - Adjust *comments* section in single posts
 - Single posts to display feature images - adjust posts to contain them.